m4rCsi/csi-xen-orchestra-driver/docs/disk-creation-leakage.md

 If your environment has slow disk creation in Xen Orchestra, increase the CSI sidecar timeouts to reduce retries (and thus leakage probability).

 - Provisioning path: the `csi-provisioner` container flag `--timeout` controls the gRPC call timeout to the driver.
+- Incase the timeout of the calls to xoa as well for `csi-xen-orchestra-driver` container with flag `--xoa-timeout`.

 In `deploy/kustomize/base/controller-deployment.yaml`, the defaults are set to `300s`.
 You can override them in your overlay.
 Example Kustomize strategic merge patch: